ktsr42/qtb/doc/qtb.md

 function's interface and contract).

-I tend to think of a unit test as taking a component of a larger machine, e.g. a cpu chip or a motor, putting it into a test jig that supplies power and any other necessary inputs to elicit a certain result and then observing that the expected result is indeed the outcome of the given inputs.
+I tend to think of a unit test as taking a component of a larger machine, e.g. a CPU chip or a motor, putting it into a test jig that supplies power and any other necessary inputs to elicit a certain result and then observing that the expected result is indeed the outcome of the given inputs.